NVIDIA/cuda-quantum/docs/sphinx/using/basics/run_kernel.rst

 .. tab:: C++

-  To compare the performance, we can create a simple timing script that isolates just the call to :func:`cudaq::sample`.
+  To compare the performance, we can create a simple timing script that isolates just the call to `cudaq::sample`.
 We are still using the same GHZ kernel as earlier, but the following modification made to the main function:

   .. literalinclude:: ../../snippets/cpp/using/time.cpp